-Vitamin D is either synthesized in the skin through exposure to ultraviolet B rays in sunlight or ingested as a dietary vitamin D.
+Vitamin D is either synthesised in the skin through exposure to ultraviolet B rays in sunlight, or ingested as a dietary vitamin D.

 The version made in the skin is referred to as vitamin d3 whereas the dietary form can either be D3 or a plant-origin molecule, D2.

 The 2 forms available through diet or supplements are Vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 Both forms are well absorbed in the small intestine.